-	Just because someone argues that anti-terrorism laws are too harsh or inhumane doesn't make them a terrorist or reveal their support for terrorism
+Someone can argue that anti-terrorism laws are too harsh or inhumane without being a terrorist and non-racists also support Trump

 Now, you will use 15 fallacies to attempt to sell a product--any object of your choice--without using "sound" logic or evidence.

 Try to be as ridiculous, outlandish, and/or silly as you possibly can be.